Helgepower/Sensenode/README.md

 HELLO,

-Girgetter for this sensenode .. zuumm
+GitClone for this sensenode .. zuumm